kennethlynne/generator-angular-xl/README.md

 * [angular-xl:view](#view)

 **Note: Generators are to be run from the root directory of your app.**

+## Module
+Module.js contains the applications main module definition.
+All dependancies for your application needs to be specified here.

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Twitter Bootstrap and additional AngularJS modules, such as angular-resource.